Nikola Šafarić

-Nikola Šafarić (born 11 March 1981) is a Croatian former footballer who played as midfielder.
-He current works as sporting director of NK Varaždin.
+Nikola Šafarić (born 11 March 1981) is a Croatian footbal manager and former footballer who played as midfielder.
+He current works as sporting director and manager of NK Varaždin.

 Club career

 Early years

 In 1998, Šafarić started his football career in Varaždin for Varteks as a young 17-year-old midfielder.
 He quickly established himself as irreplaceable in the Varteks team.
 Before his 20th birthday he has already played around 40 league games for Varteks and scoring several goals in the process.

 Best years with Varteks

 From the 2002–03 season, Nikola finally stepped up on the big scene.
 He became a first team regular in Varteks and in the next 5 seasons he scored 32 goals in the domestic league only.
 His good games as well as passion for football and leadership ability could not go unnoticed so he was appointed as team`s captain.
 Nikola Šafarić is also a great penalty and free kick taker and although he could play every possible position in the midfield he says he "plays best as a defensive midfielder."